The Power Of Your Belief System

 As mentioned before your core beliefs do not remain in isolation.
 Rather they tend to interact and reinforce each other.
 A change in one belief will affect the system as a whole.
 If it is a core belief, a change can potentially lead to the disruption of the system.
 If a set of beliefs changes, other parts of the system will have to rearrange in order to rebuild the coherence of the system.
-It is scientifically proven that when we change our perception or beliefs, we send totally different messages to our cells and reprogram their expression.
+It is scientifically proven that when we change our perceptions or beliefs, we send totally different messages to our cells and reprogram their expression.
 You can reprogram your pessimistic cells to be more optimistic by adopting positive thinking practices, like mindfulness and gratitude, for permanent results.
 So, if want to change your circumstances, improve the situation, you must alter your current perception of “reality” by changing your belief system.
 Our belief system has to be changed in order to change the course of our life.

 Ways to Reprogram the Subconscious Mind

 There are several ways to reprogram the subconscious mind.
 These strategies are Affirmations, Visualization, Meditation and Positive self-talk and gratitude.

 Visualization: Visualization is a technique that involves focusing on positive mental images in order to achieve a particular goal.
 It is the ability to vividly imagine something—to “see” it in the mind’s eye—before it exists in any physical reality.

 Affirmations: Affirmations are an effective way to plant positive messages into your subconscious.
 It is one of the most effective ways to change a limited or negative belief.
 Repetition of an affirmation changes the neural pathways in your brain over time to produce the new belief.